intel/nauta/docs/user-guide/actions/template_packs.md

 * `Chart.yaml` provides the key metadata for the chart, such as name and version, about the chart.

-* `values.yaml` serves a key role as it provides definitions for various _Helm_ template placeholders (see Helm's  ["Chart Template Guide"](https://docs.helm.sh/chart_template_guide/) for details) used throughout the chart (mostly in the individual Kubernetes definitions contained within the `templates` sub-folder).
+* `values.yaml` serves a key role as it provides definitions for various _Helm_ template placeholders (see Helm's  [Chart Template Guide](https://docs.helm.sh/chart_template_guide/) for details) used throughout the chart (mostly in the individual Kubernetes definitions contained within the `templates` sub-folder).
 This file is also parsed and analyzed by `nctl` to perform substitution on the [NAUTA placeholders](#placeholders).

 * `templates` folder groups all the YAML files that provide definitions for various Kubernetes (K8s) entities, which define the packs deployment and runtime environment.
 These definitions are referred to as _templates_ as they _may_ include _Helm_ template placeholders substituted for actual values in the process of deploying the chart on the cluster.